thomasp85/patchwork/cran-comments.md

-This is a patch release including a range of bug fixes but no new features or breaking changes
+This is a feature and bug fix release with no breaking changes and no change to worse in any of the reverse dependencies

 ## Test environments
 * local R installation, R 4.0.1